Wengorito/Wengorito/README.md

 - 👋 Hi, I’m @Wengorito
 - 👀 I’m interested in ...
-Computer Vision, Photonics Engineering and many many more
+Engineering and Software Development (both Desktop and Web)
 - 🌱 I’m currently learning ...
-OOP principles and .NET
+OOP principles and .NET enviroment
-- 💞️ I’m looking to collaborate on ... cualquier cosa
+- 💞️ I’m looking to collaborate on ... interesting and challenging stuff
-- 📫 How to reach me ... e.g. by my email which is _____@gmail.com
+- 📫 How to reach me ... if you got here I assume you are in possesion of my e-mail address

 <!---
 Wengorito/Wengorito is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.